Mayur-b/MASH/README.md

 * Implementing more user-made commands

 User-Made Commands Implemeneted so far:
  1. ls
  2. cat
  3. cp
  4. mv
  5. rm
  6. touch
  7. slink (to create soft links)
  8. rdlink (to figure out the path trail to the origial file)
  9. clear
+10. mkdir